openmrs/openmrs-book-developer-manual/en/Technology/architecture.md

 ### Authentication and Authorization

 OpenMRS has a very granulated permissions system.
 Every action is associated with a Privilege, which in turn can be grouped into Roles.
 Examples of such privileges are "Add Patient", "Update Patient", "Delete Patient", "Add Concept", "Update Concept", and more.
 A Role can also point to a list of inherited roles.
 The role inherits all privileges from that inherited role.
 In this way, hierarchies of roles are possible.
 A User contains only a collection of Roles, not Privileges.
 These privileges are enforced in the service layer using AOP annotations.
+In a way, this also enssures Confidentiality of patients' Data by putting restrictions on the data Access.

 ### Build Management